salaboy/platforms-on-k8s/chapter-1/README.md

 ## Sum up and Contribute

 Do you want to improve this tutorial?
-Create an issue, drop me a message on [Twitter](https://twitter.com/salaboy) or send a Pull Request.
+Create an issue, message me on [Twitter](https://twitter.com/salaboy), or send a Pull Request.